Global Integrity: Description

-Located in Washington, D.C., US, Global Integrity provides empirically-supported information which analyzes corruption and governance trends.
-Among other work, it produces the Global Integrity Report: an annual collection of original, in-depth national assessments combining journalistic reporting with nearly 300 "Integrity Indicators" analyzing the institutional framework underpinning countries' corruption and accountability systems (ranging from electoral practices and media freedom to budget transparency and conflict-of-interest regulations).

 Global Integrity's analytical method is based on the concept of measuring the "opposite of corruption" – that is, the access that citizens and businesses have to a country's government, their ability to monitor its behavior, and their ability to seek redress and advocate for improved governance.
 The resulting data allows policymakers, private industry, non-governmental organizations and the general public to identify specific strengths and weaknesses in various countries' governmental institutions.

-Global Integrity is an independent, non-partisan organization organized under Section 501(c)(3) of the Internal Revenue Code of the United States.
-It releases its reports via its website, press releases and public events.

 History

 Global Integrity began in June 1999 as a project of the Center for Public Integrity (a Washington, D.C. nonprofit investigative reporting organization) as an attempt to find a new way to investigate and assess corruption around the world and how governments address it.
 The project published a three-country pilot report in 2001.
-In August 2002 the Open Society Institute (a private philanthropic foundation) awarded the Center a $1 million grant, which resulted in a 25-country study released in April 2004.
-In the summer of 2005, Global Integrity spun off from the Center as a separate organization and formally incorporated as a non-profit corporation.
+In August 2002 the Open Society Institute (a private philanthropic foundation) awarded the center a $1 million grant, which resulted in a 25-country study released in April 2004.
+In the summer of 2005, Global Integrity spun off from the center as a separate organization and formally incorporated as a non-profit corporation.
 In March 2006, it opened its Washington, D.C. office.
 In January 2007 Global Integrity released a 43-country study, and a 55-country study in January 2008.
 In 2007, Global Integrity was recognized by Ashoka: Innovators for the Public, a network of social entrepreneurs, with an award for innovation in fighting corruption.
 In 2008, Global Integrity won an award from the Every Human Has Rights campaign for reporting on censorship issues.

-Body of work

-All of Global Integrity's research (including downloadable source materials) is published at the Global Integrity Report website.
-Global Integrity also publishes a blog, "The Global Integrity Commons".

-2001

-In 2001, the organization released a three-country pilot report.